USI's Archaeology Field School makes dreams come true at Fort Ouiatenon

-The dig took place outside Fort Ouiatenon in West Lafayette, Indiana, with a goal of finding artifacts from the Fur Trade period, but the crew was surprised when they first discovered artifacts dating back to the Late Archaic period, around 1500 BC.
+The dig took place outside Fort Ouiatenon in West Lafayette, Indiana, with a goal of finding artifacts from the fair-trade period, but the crew was surprised when they first discovered artifacts dating back to the Late Archaic period, around 1500 BC.

 "The artifacts we found were interesting and cool," says Strezewski.
 "But that was not the goal of our field study."